What is a urinalysis?

 Bacteria.
 The presence of both bacteria and inflammatory cells in the sediment indicates there is likely bacterial infection somewhere in the urinary system.
 Ideally, the urine should be sent to the laboratory for culture and sensitivity testing to find out what types of bacteria are present and which antibiotic should be used to treat the infection.

 Crystals.
-There are many different types of crystals and they vary in size, shape, and color.
+There are many different types of crystals, and they vary in size, shape, and color.
 The significance of crystals also varies.
 Some crystals are unique and help to pinpoint a specific diagnosis.
 In more common conditions such as bladder infection and bladder stones, the crystals provide information that can influence how the disease is managed.

 Crystals in the urine do not always indicate disease.
-Some crystals form when a pet is given certain types of medications.
+Some crystals form when a pet is given certain types of medication.
 Crystals can also form in urine after it has been collected, especially if there is a long delay before the urinalysis is done.
 If this happens, your veterinarian may wish to examine a fresh sample immediately after it has been collected to determine if the crystals are significant.
 Image via Wikimedia Commons/Joel Mills (CC BY-SA 3.0.)

 Tissue Cells.
 Increased numbers of tissue cells are often seen in samples collected by catheterization.
 While this is not a sign of disease, increased cellularity can be seen with a variety of disorders, including urinary tract inflammation, bladder stones, prostate problems (in the male dog), cancer etc. If the cells look abnormal, your veterinarian may recommend a cytological preparation of the sediment, which allows for a more detailed examination of the tissue cells.
+The cells may be examined by a pathologist if needed.